 How do I know if my friend is being abused?

-• Have you accepted her explanations for her black eyes, bruises or broken bones?
+- Have you accepted their explanations for black eyes, bruises or broken bones?

-• Does her partner show an unusual amount of control over her life?
+- Does their partner show an unusual amount of control over their life?

-• Have you noticed changes in her or her children’s behavior?
+- Have you noticed changes in their or their children’s behavior?

-• Does her partner embarrass or ridicule her in public?
+- Does their partner embarrass or ridicule them in public?

 Start with Knowledge – Learn About Domestic Violence

-Before you ever talk with her, make sure you know enough about the dynamics of domestic violence and the resources available to her so that you won’t endanger her further.
+Before you ever talk with a friend, make sure you know enough about the dynamics of domestic violence and the resources available to so that you won’t endanger them further.
 In the absence of meaningful intervention, abuse in a relationship only gets worse.
 The beatings will grow more frequent and they will inflict great harm.
 Although any excuse will do, there is no good reason to beat an intimate partner.
-The victim of such violence is never to blame.
-AND, nothing she can do, apart from leaving him, will stop the beatings.
-Leaving doesn’t necessarily end the violence, however.
-The two years following a woman’s decision to leave her abusive partner are the most dangerous for her and her children.
-The majority of reports of domestic violence are made by women who have left their abusers.
-The majority of women who die in the context of domestic violence die leaving, not staying.
+The victim of such violence is never to blame AND nothing they can do, apart from leaving, will stop the beatings.
+Leaving doesn’t necessarily end the violence.
+However, the two years following a decision to leave an abusive partner are the most dangerous for a victim and their children.
+The majority of reports of domestic violence are made by those who have left the person who harms them.
+The majority of those who die in the context of domestic violence die leaving, not staying.

 - Do this very gently.
-If she is unwilling to acknowledge the abuse, don’t press the issue.
+If they are unwilling to acknowledge the abuse, don’t press the issue.

-• Do it very carefully.
-Not only is she afraid, but in danger too.
-If her abuser finds out she spoke with you, he will take it out on her.
+- Do it very carefully.
+Not only is this person afraid, but in danger too.
+If the person who is harming them finds out they spoke with you, the person who chooses to abuse will take it out on the victim.

-• No matter how she responds to your overture, assure her that your interest is in her safety and welfare and that anything she tells you will be held in confidence.
+- No matter how they respond to your overture, assure them that your interest is in their safety and welfare and that anything they tell you will be held in confidence.

-• Let her know that whenever she wants it, she can look at material you keep in the house about abusive relationships.
+- Let them know that whenever they want it, they can look at material you keep in the house about abusive relationships.

-• When she runs herself down, point out her strengths.
+- When they run themselves down, point out their strengths.

-• If she needs to talk without coming to resolution, let her.
+- If they need to talk without coming to resolution, let them

-• When she’s ready to make a move, help her determine what she will need, offer to keep a suitcase, money, and important papers, be a point of contact for her if she is in hiding.
+- When they are ready to make a move, help determine what they will need, offer to keep a suitcase, money, and important papers, be a point of contact if they are in hiding.

-• Watch the children when she has important appointments or just to give her a break.
+- Watch the children when there are important appointments or just to give a break.

-• Believe in her.
+- Believe in survivors.
 Expect that there will be setbacks and changes of heart.
-Let her know that leaving is a process and that you know she can and will make necessary changes in her life.
+Let them know that leaving is a process and that you know they can and will make necessary changes in their life.

-• Acknowledge the reality of the losses that she faces.
+- Acknowledge the reality of the losses that survivors face.